MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Need Microsoft Edge for compatibility with modern web sites"
+description: "Redirection from Internet Explorer to Microsoft Edge for compatibility with modern web sites"
 ---

-# Need Microsoft Edge for compatibility with modern web sites
+# Redirection from Internet Explorer to Microsoft Edge for compatibility with modern web sites

-The **HideInternetExplorerRedirectUXForIncompatibleSitesToMicrosoftEdgeEnabled** policy enables Internet Explorer users to continue browsing after they go to an incompatible site.
-Users that land on an incompatible site are automatically redirected to Microsoft Edge.

 > [!NOTE]
-> This article applies to Microsoft Edge version 87 or later.
+> This article applies to:<br>
+>   - Microsoft Edge Stable version 87 or later
+> - Windows Enterprise, an Windows Server (EDU and non-Client SKUs)
+>- devices that are domain-joined or MDM enrolled

 ## Overview

 Many modern websites have designs that are incompatible with Internet Explorer.
-Whenever an Internet Explorer user visits an incompatible site they get a message that tells them the site is incompatible with their browser.
+Whenever an Internet Explorer user visits an incompatible public site, they get a message that tells them the site is incompatible with their browser, and they need to manually switch to a different browser.

+The need to  manually switch to a different browser changes starting with Microsoft Edge Stable version 87.

+When a user goes to a site that is incompatible with Internet Explorer, they will be automatically redirected to Microsoft Edge.
+This article describes the user experience for redirection and the group policies that are used to configure or disable automatic redirection.

 > [!NOTE]
 > Microsoft maintains a list of all sites that are known to be incompatible with Internet Explorer.

-## Microsoft Edge in action

-When a user goes to site that is incompatible with Internet Explorer several things happen.
+## Redirection experience

-First, they're shown the one-time dialog in the next screenshot.
+On redirection to Microsoft Edge, users are shown the one-time dialog in the next screenshot.
 This dialog explains why they're getting redirected and prompts for consent to copy their browsing data and preferences from Internet Explorer to Microsoft Edge.
 The following browsing data will be imported: Favorites, Passwords, Search engines, open tabs, History, settings, cookies, and the Home Page.

 ![Browsing notification and prompt to import data and preferences.](media/edge-learnmore-neededge/neededge-dialog1.png)

 Even if they don't give their consent by checking "Always bring over my browsing data and preferences from Internet Explorer", they can click **Continue browsing** to continue their session.

 Finally, a website incompatibility banner, shown in the next screenshot, appears below the address bar for every redirection.